Python-GIS-book/site/docs/_sources/part1/chapter-03/md/01-data-manipulation.md.txt

 ### Selecting rows and columns

-One common way of selecting only specific rows from your DataFrame is done via a concept of **slicing**.
-Slicing in pandas can be done in a similar manner as with normal Python lists, i.e. you specify index range you want to select inside the square brackets: ``dataframe[start_index:stop_index]``.
+One common way of selecting only specific rows from your DataFrame is done via a concept of slicing.
+Getting a slice of data in pandas can be done in a similar manner as with normal Python lists by specifying an index range inside square brackets: ``dataframe[start_index:stop_index]``.
 Let's select the first five rows and assign them to a variable called `selection`.
 Here, we will first see how selecting the data works like you would do with "normal" Python lists, based on index values:

 ```python deletable=true editable=true jupyter={"outputs_hidden": false}
 selection = data[0:5]